 A move into single-seater competition and the fiercely competitive Formula 4 British Championship beckoned for 2018.
 A sensational debut saw Priaulx take a race win in only his third race in the series, with eight more podium finishes following including a second victory.

-With that experience under his belt, Priaulx will embark on an exciting new chapter of his career this season in the British GT Championship, one of the world’s foremost domestic GT series, behind the wheel of a new Ford Mustang GT4 with the renowned Multimatic Motorsports team.
+With that experience under his belt, Priaulx embarked on an exciting new chapter of his career in the 2019 British GT Championship, one of the world’s foremost domestic GT series, behind the wheel of a Ford Mustang GT4 with the renowned Multimatic Motorsports team.